MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 ---
 bio: I recently graduated from the University of Connecticut with a Bachelors of Science in Applied Mathematics.
-I am passionate about computational systems biology research, as I love building models with such a fascinating and impactful application.
-While searching for graduate programs, I am studying Bayesian statistics and strengthening my computational and science communication skill set all while enjoying the beauty of Acadia National Park.
+I am passionate about computational systems biology research because I love building models with such a fascinating and impactful application.
 education:
   courses:
   - course: BS in Applied Mathematics